HinodeXRT/xrtpy/docs/about_xrt.rst

 SolarSoft XRT Analysis Guide
 ============================
-The `SolarSoft XRT Analysis Guide`_ is a comprehensive resource for analyze the XRT data.
+The `SolarSoft XRT Analysis Guide`_ is a comprehensive resource for analysis of XRT data.
 It includes both an Instrument Guide and an overview of the X-Ray telescope's hardware components.
 The XRT software was originally created in Interactive Data Language (IDL).
 IDL is a software programming language used to analyze and create meaningful information from numerical data.